test-coverage-enforce-bot/siddhi-execution-unique/README.md

 * Releases : [https://github.com/wso2-extensions/siddhi-execution-unique/releases](https://github.com/wso2-extensions/siddhi-execution-unique/releases)
 * Issue tracker :  [https://github.com/wso2-extensions/siddhi-execution-unique/issues](https://github.com/wso2-extensions/siddhi-execution-unique/issues)

+## Latest API Docs
+ * Latest API Docs is [4.0.2-SNAPSHOT](https://wso2-extensions.github.io/siddhi-execution-unique/api/4.0.2-SNAPSHOT/)

 ## How to use

 **Using extension in [WSO2 Stream Processor](https://github.com/wso2/product-sp/releases)**

 * You can use the extension with the latest [WSO2 Stream Processor](https://github.com/wso2/product-sp/releases) with editor, debugger and simulation support.

-* Deployed to WSO2 Stream Processor by placing the component [jar](https://github.com/wso2-extensions/siddhi-execution-unique/releases) in STREAM_PROCESSOR_HOME/lib directory.
+* This extension can be Deployed to WSO2 Stream Processor by placing the component [jar](https://github.com/wso2-extensions/siddhi-execution-unique/releases) in <STREAM_PROCESSOR_HOME>/lib directory.

 **Using extension as a [java library](https://wso2.github.io/siddhi/documentation/running-as-a-java-library/)**

-* Extension can be added as a maven dependency along with other Siddhi dependencies to your project.
+* This extension can be added as a maven dependency along with other Siddhi dependencies to your project.

 ```
      <depandancy>